-In your own words, present the key equipment required for each room and consider at least three factors when choosing equipment for each room:
+Using your own words, select the key equipment you consider is required for each room.
+You must also select at least three factors when choosing these equipment items for Room 1 and 2:

-Room one - babies up to 12 months, key equipment for each of the following:
+Room 1 - babies up to 12 months, key equipment for each of the following areas:

 - travelling equipment

 - feeding equipment

 - sleeping equipment

-- · clothing and footwear.
+- clothing and footwear.

-- select pieces of equipment for each of the four types listed above - choose at least three factors to consider for each type of equipment - include a range of examples to support your evidence.
+- select items of equipment for each of the four types listed above - choose at least three factors to consider for each type of equipment - consider the selection and rejection of each type of equipment - include a range of examples to support your evidence.